sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 Sensible:

 1. Finds the vertical range (y-extent) in which to recognize columns using Match and Stop lines.
 Range can span pages.
+If non-columnar text is present in the y-extent, it can affect column recognition as follows:
-Ignores any non-column text above or below columns in the range, except if the Stop parameter is unspecified, uses non-column text as a criteria to end the range.
+   1. If any non-columnar text is *below* the columns and if the Stop parameter is unspecified, Sensible uses the non-column text as a criteria to end the range.
+   2. If any non-columnlar text is *above* the columns in the y-extent, it can break column recognition.
+Exclude the text from the y-extent using the Offset Y parameter.

 2. (repeats) Recognizes columns based on whitespace, searching left-to-right.

 TODO: talk about how STOP parameter can influence column recognition??? if that's a thing?